margittennosaar/github_study_materials/github_beginning.md

 1. Create [a new repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) in GitHub.

-2. Using terminal or another command-line tool, create a new folder to your project, in a location you want.
+2. Using terminal or another command-line tool, create a new folder to your project in a location you want.

         mkdir your_project_name